andrew/ultimate-awesome/README.md

 - [toptout](https://github.com/beatcracker/toptout) - 📡 Easily opt-out from telemetry collection.
 - [awesome-mango-pi-mq-pro](https://github.com/boosterl/awesome-mango-pi-mq-pro) - A curated list of awesome MangoPi MQ-Pro images, tools and resources.
 - [awesome-cvpr-2024](https://github.com/harpreetsahota204/awesome-cvpr-2024) - 🤩 An AWESOME Curated List of Papers, Workshops, Datasets, and Challenges from CVPR 2024.
-- [awesome-aerial-object-detection](https://github.com/murari023/awesome-aerial-object-detection) - A curated list of papers for object detection in aerial scenes and related application resources.
 - [awesome-scene-representation](https://github.com/robo-alex/awesome-scene-representation) - A curated list of awesome scene representation(NeRFs) papers, code, and resources.
 - [progressive-enhancement-resources](https://github.com/voorhoede/progressive-enhancement-resources) - Resources on Progressive Enhancement.
 From concept and strategies to feature detection & testing methods.
 Complete with a list of (code) examples.
 - [awesome-freedom](https://github.com/erfjab/awesome-freedom) - One repository to rule them all! .